 If you're a remote operator, then however you fondly imagine or prefer to describe your activities, they are unlikely to be anything other than amateur hybrid-communications.
 In turn, remote operators are amateur hybrid-communications operators They refuse to accept that QSOs take place between people.

 A QSO between two operators on CQ100 or HamSphere?
 Well, that is 100% internet.

 A QSO between a remote operator and a hands-on operator?
 Well, that is simultaneously less than 100% ham radio, and less than 100% internet.

 They take comfort in their denials by relying on compliant IARU member societies (including ARRL, DARC and RSGB) and contest sponsors who validate their activities.
 Strangely enough, those same bodies reject all other forms of internet-dependent hybrid communications, including EchoLink and IRLP, in the pursuit of DXCC and contesting awards.

 An appropriate riposte to remote operators who are competing for contesting or operating awards is to look them in the eye and ask "Which part of 'You're on the internet' do you not understand or not accept?"

 The remote operators don't like this - they have nothing to say because they are exposed.
 They may protest, "Yes, but it's exactly the same as if I had long mic and speaker leads".
 That is fiction - it is not the same; they are communicating over external electronic networks.
-As such, they are not worthy to compete on equal terms with amateur-radio contesters and DXers.
-Let them compete among themselves.
+They are AIRheads (Amateur Internet Radio enthusiasts) - let them compete among themselves.